dennisXZX/reading-list/README.md

 Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university/blob/master/README.md), this is my eight-month study plan for building towards my goal of becoming a web developer.

+## Pull Request Is Warmly Welcomed

+Please don't hesitate to recommend any resources you think are helpful.

 ## Let's Do It Together

 Peer learning is always better than learning alone.

-I mostly code in Sydney, so feel free to come along for a coding ride.
+I mostly code in Sydney, so feel free to come along for a coding ride if you are around. (all levels are welcome!)

-Or you can shoot me emails @ dennisboys@gmail.com
+Or you can shoot me emails @ dennisboys@gmail.com.

-## Pull Request Is Warmly Welcomed

-Please don't hesitate to recommend any resources you think are helpful.

 ## Table of Contents